 for novelists and other creative writers for maximum simplicity and creativity.

-as the time from when you open a notebook to the time you close it.
+as the time from when you open the program to the time you close it.
 Session monitoring

-calculates the duration and word count since you opened the notebook.
-Session
+calculates the duration and word count since you opened the program.
+Also, session

-statistics can be automatically displayed upon closing the notebook so you can see
+statistics can be automatically displayed upon closing the program so you can see

-the duration and word count for your notebook session.
+the duration and word count for your session.

-Closing the program, or at least the notebook, at the end of each writing session is also a good idea if you
+Closing the program at the end of each writing session is also a good idea if you

 write on multiple computers and share the file over Microsoft OneDrive, Dropbox

 or Google Drive.
-Getting in the habit of closing the program (or notebook) reminds you to save your work, but also
+Closing the program reminds you to save your recent work, but also

 prevents the possibility of syncing issues which can occur if you leave the program